Seriy-MLGamer/Modularis_Core/README en_US.md

 	>test

-Or run this command, if you want to test the player in console mode.
+Or run this command if you want to test the player in console mode.
 It doesn't require neither SDL2_image and SDL2_ttf libraries nor OpenGL support:

 #### Bash